SimonJF/east-popl19-artifact/README.md

 allowing you to launch each of the smaller examples.
 Alternatively, you can run ./run-example.sh with an argument to launch an example by path.

+## Future Work

+Future work for the artifact includes investigating whether WebRTC (Bergkvist et al., 2012) could be used for "true" client-to-client communication, as opposed to routing messages through the server, and compliling client code to WebAssembly instead of JavaScript.

+## References

+Bergkvist, A., Burnett, D. C., Jennings, C., Narayanan, A., & Aboba, B. (2012).
+  Webrtc 1.0: Real-time communication between browsers.
+  Working draft, W3C, 91.

+Fette, I., & Melnikov, A. (2011).
+  The WebSocket protocol.
+  RFC 6455.

+Lindley, S. and Morris, J. G. (2017).
+ Lightweight functional session types.
+ Behavioural Types: from Theory to Tools, page 265.

+Mazurak, K., Zhao, J., and Zdancewic, S. (2010).
+ Lightweight linear types in System F°.
+ In TLDI, pages 77--88.
+ACM.